 Nigel White, Ways into Writing, Leeds University SCE.

-But there is a tomorrow, and I love knowing that some of these drafts will be made into finished poems and that in a few years’ time, I’ll open the pages of a poetry magazine, anthology, or the poet’s own pamphlet and see a poem I recognise, all grown-up.
+But there is a tomorrow, and some of these drafts get made into finished poems.
+In a year’s time, maybe, you could open the pages of a poetry magazine, anthology, or the poet’s own pamphlet and read one.

 For example, Carlotta Miller Johnson’s poem ‘Weeding my Sister’ won joint third prize in the Troubadour poetry competition 2009.
 You can read it (scroll down to the 2009 poems) at Coffee House Poetry.

-And Jo Heather’s poem Everyday appears in the September 2006 issue of Equinox poetry magazine.
+And Jo Heather’s poem Everyday appears in her latest collection Knowing the Dark, published by Indigo Dreams in 2011.
 Jo wrote it at the 2005 school, themed The World of Things.

 She says, ‘We had reached the last day so I was attuned to writing and my imagination and memory were working freely.
 We were asked to write about something that was precious to us: to list its qualities, attractive and unattractive, describe where it lived, mention a memory connected with it, and predict its future.
 I might never have written about my faded old cup but for the exercise, and I was amazed at how successfully it turned out.’